Trump Administration To Seek Bids On Arctic Oil Leases - UrduPoint

 Trump Administration To Seek Bids On Arctic Oil Leases

-The Bureau of Land Management on Tuesday will officially open a 30-day period to accept nominations and comment on some 1.6 million acres (650,000 hectares) in the Arctic National Wildlife Refuge, the agency announced.
+The Bureau of Land Management said it will Tuesday officially open a 30-day period to accept nominations and comment on some 1.6 million acres (650,000 hectares) in the Arctic National Wildlife Refuge.

+The move aims to open up to development a target area long sought by petroleum interests and defended by environmentalists.
+Some major banks have said they won't finance projects in the refuge.

 President-elect Joe Biden is scheduled to take office on January 20, 2021 after defeating Trump earlier this month.